-The general partnership is the simplest of all other types of partnerships that exist.
+The general partnership is the simplest of all other types of partnerships.
 Just signing a simple partnership agreement could create a general partnership.
 Although it is easy to create and dissolve, the administrative part of it can be very complex.

-This is because in a general partnership unless the partnership agreement states otherwise, all partners equally own the business.
+This is because in a general partnership, unless the partnership agreement states otherwise, all partners equally own the business.
 This means having an independent authority to bind the firm.
-Consequently, it creates a huge responsibility on each partner as well.
-Even a slightly wrong decision or miscalculation of risks could create trouble for all the other partners of the firm.
+Consequently, it creates a huge responsibility for each partner as well.
+Even a slightly wrong decision or miscalculating risks could create trouble for all the firm’s other partners.

 As for the profits, the general rule is that all partners equally share in the profits made by the business.
 For the liability part, each partner has total liability in a general partnership.
 In simple words, each partner is personally liable for any debts and other obligations incurred by the partnership.